syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Allow to select only one item in a group at a runtime

-SfListView allows to select only one item in a group by SelectionChanging event of ListView’s as like in the below code example.
+SfListView allows to select only one item in a group by [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemSelectionChangingEventArgs.html) event of ListView’s as like in the below code example.
 In this sample, we have took the current SelectedItem from `e.AddedItems` and obtained the Group in which it is placed.
 Whenever you click on the same group items, already selected item will be removed from ListView’s SelectedItems.
 You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_item_in_group-1968064931)

 {% highlight c# %}
  private void ListView_SelectionChanging(object sender, ItemSelectionChangingEventArgs e)